Skip to content

 An eye surgeon removes your natural lens and replaces it with an intraocular lens.
 This new lens is flexible and can restore your ability to focus on near objects.

-See better and feel your best with AEG Vision
+See better and feel your best with Clearvue Vision Center

 Presbyopia Diagnosis Treatment FAQs